VeeamHub/veeam-plugin-for-vcd/docs/plugin-configuration-provider.md

 ![Confirm Portal Settings](images/confirm-portal-settings.png)

-* At this point, you'll see all vCD Organizations have had their Veeam Portal URL configured.
+* At this point, you'll see all VCD Organizations have had their Veeam Portal URL configured.

 ![Portal Config Correct](images/portal-config-correct.png)

-* vCD Tenants can now use the plugin
+* VCD Tenants can now use the plugin
-  * _This assumes you've already published the Veeam Plugin for vCD to the Tenant(s) and [configured the Tenant Organization in the VSSP](https://helpcenter.veeam.com/docs/backup/em/em_configure_vcd_org.html?ver=95u4)._
+  * _This assumes you've already published the Veeam Plugin for VCD to the Tenant(s) and [configured the Tenant Organization in the VSSP](https://helpcenter.veeam.com/docs/backup/em/em_configure_vcd_org.html?ver=95u4)._